njustesen/bot-bowl-submission/README.md

-# Submission Template for Bot Bowl II
+# Submission Template for Bot Bowl

 Before submitting, you should have read the [rules](https://njustesen.github.io/ffai/bot-bowl-ii) of Bot Bowl II.

 ## Dependencies
 Specify all dependencies in requirements.py.
-The competition organizers will create a conda environment with python 3.7 and install the dependencies like this:
+The competition organizers will create a conda environment with python 3.8 and install the dependencies like this:

 ```
-conda create --name bot python=3.7
+conda create --name bot python=3.8
 pip install -r requirements.txt
 ```